 Final Thoughts

 Even after following all these troubleshooting steps, you still may have issues with your Vivint home security system.
 Don’t worry.
-Vivint maintains a comprehensive set of self-help guides to fix all the common issues with Vivint products and accounts.3 Since you already diagnosed your problem earlier in this guide, you can use that resource to find a fix to your specific issue.
+Vivint maintains a comprehensive set of self-help guides to fix all the common issues with Vivint products and accounts.3 If you already diagnosed your problem earlier in this guide, you can use that resource to find a fix to your specific issue.

 When all else fails, don’t hesitate to contact Vivint directly.
 The company offers 24/7 support by phone and a chat box on its website.
 Before calling, find your account number and any relevant error codes.
 You’ll want to call from home because most troubleshooting steps involve your panel.
 With Vivint at your side, any issue you have with your Vivint system or products can be resolved.